 To optimize external innovation as a mechanism for Cisco’s growth, Rob pioneered the creation of Cisco Investments, one of the most active and entrepreneurial-focused models for corporate venture capital in the industry.
-He co-architected the spin-ins of Nuova Systems and Insieme, spurring Cisco’s growth in data center and software-defined networking, and led the formation of alpha projects to accelerate cross-company innovation.
-He also helped develop and accelerate new opportunities in China through the creation of several joint venture projects in the region.
+He extended this approach with the formation of Decibel, the first early-stage, independent VC established by a major technology company.
+He also co-architected the spin-ins of Nuova Systems and Insieme, spurring Cisco’s growth in data center and software-defined networking, and led the formation of alpha projects to accelerate cross-company innovation.
+In addition, Rob helped develop and accelerate new opportunities in China through the creation of several joint venture projects in the region.

 Outside of Cisco, Rob serves as a board observer for Cohesity, an industry-leading enterprise storage company specializing in platforms for hyperconverged secondary storage solutions.
 Prior to Cisco, Rob was a technology investment banker at U.S. investment bank Donaldson, Lufkin & Jenrette.

 Rob earned a bachelor’s degree in economics from Stanford University.